Flushing Food Down the Toilet? Be Careful

 Many of us rely on our garburator, which must be one of the greatest inventions of the 20th century.
 It’s so convenient to rinse the bits off your dinner plates and, with the flip of a switch, all the food scraps are magically macerated and washed away.

-But if you don’t have working garburator, you may be tempted to flush food scraps down the toilet after each meal.
+But if you don’t have a working garburator, you may be tempted to flush food scraps down the toilet after each meal.
 For many, it’s because they don’t want to fill their garbage cans with organic matter that will start to smell up the kitchen the next day.
 Others who have garburators are tempted to flush down food items that are not supposed to go down garburators, like coffee grounds, eggshells, and fish skins.

 So, Can You Flush Food Down the Toilet?